ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 Let's start by building the Development environment.

-1. [Select an IBM Cloud region](https://console.bluemix.net/dashboard) where to deploy the environment
+1. [Select an {{site.data.keyword.cloud_notm}} region](https://console.bluemix.net/dashboard) where to deploy the environment
 1. [Create an organization for the project](https://console.bluemix.net/docs/account/orgs_spaces.html#createorg)
 1. [Create a Cloud Foundry space for the environment](https://console.bluemix.net/docs/account/orgs_spaces.html#spaceinfo)
 1. [Create a new Kubernetes cluster](https://console.bluemix.net/containers-kubernetes/catalog/cluster) dedicated to the environment

-  Before you create a cluster, either through the IBM Cloud UI or through the command line, you must log into a specific IBM Cloud region, account, organization, and space.
+  Before you create a cluster, either through the {{site.data.keyword.cloud_notm}} UI or through the command line, you must log into a specific {{site.data.keyword.cloud_notm}} region, account, organization, and space.
 The space where you are logged in is the space where logging and monitoring data for the cluster and its resources is collected.
 If later you want to change the space where a cluster is sending its logging data, you can use the [logging plugin for the bx command line](https://console.bluemix.net/docs/containers/cs_health.html#log_sources_update).
   {: tip}

 1. Create the Cloud Foundry services used by the project under the space dedicated to the environment